That Unknown Family In My Dreams

 This family includes a young mother, father, and four little ones.
 I don’t know who they are, but they keep coming back to visit me when I sleep.

 The man has dark hair, and the wife is petite and blond.
 Try as I might, I can’t see their faces.
-I have the sense that I know them, but I can’t figure out when or where this might have happened.
+I feel like I know them, but I can’t figure out when or where this might have happened.

 What I Know About This Family:

-But I have no idea what city we’re all living in.
+But I have no idea what city we’re living in.
 Or where I live in relation to where this family lives.
 If I move frequently or at the same time.
-Or if I visit this place where they live, but somehow know pertinent facts about them.
+Or if I visit the place where they live.

-In my dream, I will think they’re gone out of my dreams for good, only to have them crop up somewhere else on another night.
+In my dreams, they crop up somewhere else on another night.
 I either see their car or one of them standing outside their house, and realize they’re still living close by.

 I don’t know their names or their children’s names.
-And I don’t know if we’ve been friends or foes or strangers who happened to cross paths.
+And I don’t know if we’ve been friends, foes, or strangers who happened to cross paths.

 How Did We Meet?
 Or Did We Never Meet?